MartTave/bachelor-report/bachelor_thesis.typ

 For now, the bib detection is tuned to have the highest recall possible, without much care for the accuracy.
 This means that false positive are common.
 This is not a problem in our case as the probability that a false positive occurs, in a person box, with a valid bib number on it is very low (if not zero).
 But as we allow for only one bib detection at a time in a person box, some false positive are effectively "hiding" the true positive.

 To upgrade this part, some better labeled data would be needed.
-One could either complete and verify the open datasets used for training.
-Or create one from scratch
+One could either complete and verify the open datasets used for training, or create one from scratch.
+This would regulate the false positive detections, and even upgrade the stability of the system, as for now, some bibs are diseappearing between frames.

 // Need to talk about the limits of the bib detection system -> only trained on standard rectangular bibs.
 Lack of good data

 == Bib reading <bib_reading_improvements>

 The biggest improvement this part would benefit from would be to fix all the bib number to a precise length, for example 4 digits.
-As wrong read are very rare, partial ones pretty common, this would ensure the system detects every partial read, and let a human reviewer intervene and write manually the bib number.
+Even if wrong reads are very rare, partial ones are pretty common, this would ensure the system detects and identify every partial read, and let a human reviewer intervene and write manually the bib number.

 A new bib reconstruction system could even be created, as by fixing the length of the bib numbers, some more complex reconstruction is possible (without increasing the number of false positives).
-Something based on the Bayesian inference #footnote(link("https://en.wikipedia.org/wiki/Bayesian_inference"))
+Something based on the Bayesian inference #footnote(link("https://en.wikipedia.org/wiki/Bayesian_inference")) could work and upgrade the results of the system.

 == Timing precision

 The current timing solution (monocular depth estimation) is very dependant on the situation.
 This means that for a good camera and arrival line position,the results are what is described in @timing_precision, but, according to my tests, the standard deviation can go up to about 250ms in the worst cases (arrival line too close to camera, person right in front of the cameras).
 This imply that the camera position and point of view is very important, as a bad situation will decrease the precision of the timing even when no occlusion is happening.
+This could be avoided by using stereo depth estimation, which may be a little heavier performance wise, but is more stable and less dependant in the situation, as long as there is enough texture to the surfaces (which is not a problem in outdoor scenarios).

 == Performances and optimizations <perf_and_opti>